VIAME/VIAME/docs/acknowledgements.md

-VIAME was originally developed with funding from the National Oceanic and Atmospheric Administration (NOAA)'s Fisheries Strategic Initiative on Automated Image Analysis (AIASI) committee, in addition to other groups within NOAA, such as the Marine Mammals Lab.
+VIAME was originally developed with funding from the National Oceanic and Atmospheric Administration (NOAA)'s Fisheries Strategic Initiative on Automated Image Analysis (AIASI) committee, in addition to other groups within NOAA, such as the Marine Mammals Lab, and external groups such as the Coonamessett Farm Foundation.

 Additional thanks goes to the Air Force Research Laboratory (AFRL) RY and RI divisions, with some features developed across SBIRS/STTRS